andracs/bridging-sustainability/manuscript/0-Introduction.md

 ## Chapter overview
 _Bridging Sustainability and Digital Development_ is structured with a clear throughline connecting the chapters, making it suitable to read sequentially from start to finish.
 At the same time, each chapter can be read independently.

 In a teaching context, educators can combine various chapters to form the basis of a course or training program.
-However you choose to engage with the book, we hope it will be an enriching, thought-provoking, engaging - and perhaps even provocative - experience.
+No matter how you choose to engage with the book, we hope it will be an enriching, thought-provoking, engaging - and perhaps even provocative - experience.
 ### From theory to practice and perspectives
 The book is divided into three main parts and a practical appendix.
 The first part of the book consists of three chapters that together form a theoretical foundation for sustainability work.
 This part introduces a number of key concepts in both information sustainability and technology.